full breakdown to Carbohydrate Tests: A Report Sheet & Interpretation

 8. Date of Report: The date the report was generated.

 9. Limitations: Acknowledge any limitations of the tests used or potential sources of error.
-For instance, some tests may not be specific for certain carbohydrates, or sample preparation might introduce bias.
+To give you an idea, some tests may not be specific for certain carbohydrates, or sample preparation might introduce bias.

 Interpreting Carbohydrate Test Results: A Practical Approach